How to create SharePoint alerts

 - You utilize a document library and want to know when team members upload new documents

-- You set an alert on shared calendar to be notified of new events added by your peers
+- You set an alert on a shared calendar to be notified of new events added by your peers

-- You want to keep an eye and assure your team members do not accidentally delete file(s) from a document library – I actually set this sort of alert for myself when I roll out new SharePoint document libraries to the users to assure important content is not accidentally deleted by new users playing around with SharePoint features
+- You want to keep an eye and assure your team members do not accidentally delete the file(s) from a document library – I actually set this sort of alert for myself when I roll out new SharePoint document libraries to the users to assure important content is not accidentally deleted by new users playing around with SharePoint features

 - You want to monitor for activity/changes in a document library or list